 Located 36 km (22 miles) from Rhodes Town, Haraki is a very peaceful beach with crystal-clear waters ideal for water sports, such as scuba diving.

-The cove provides a lovely landscape, and the neighboring beaches, such as Agia Agathi and Kokkini Ammos, are idyllic to swim in while the rocks and caves provide opportunity for exploration.
+The cove provides a lovely landscape, and the neighboring beaches, such as Agia Agathi and Kokkini Ammos, are idyllic to swim in, while the rocks and caves provide opportunity for exploration.

 Haraki has an archaeological history, as well.
 The castle of Feraklos can be found on the left side of the beach.
-This castle was the first fortress on the island that was used as a base of operations by Aegean pirates.
+This castle was the first fortress on the island and was used as a base of operations by Aegean pirates.